Dreaming381/Latios-Framework-Documentation/Core/Blackboard Entities.md

-In the `LatiosInitializationSystemGroup`, the `MergeBlackboardsSystem` will iterate through each entity with the `BlackboardEntityData` component and copy the entity’s other components to one of the global entities based on the following settings:
+In the `LatiosInitializationSystemGroup`, the `MergeBlackboardsSystem` will iterate through each entity with the `BlackboardEntityData` component and copy the entity’s other components to one of the blackboard entities based on the following settings:

 -   Blackboard Scope – The target entity to copy the components to
     -   Scene – Copy the components to the `sceneBlackboardEntity`
     -   World – Copy the components to the `worldBlackboardEntity`
--   Merge Method – The logic to apply for each component shared by both the source and target global entity
+-   Merge Method – The logic to apply for each component shared by both the source entity and target blackboard entity
-    -   Overwrite – The source entity’s component value will replace the global entity’s component value
+    -   Overwrite – The source entity’s component value will replace the blackboard entity’s component value
-    -   Keep Existing – The global entity’s component value will be left unchanged
+    -   Keep Existing – The blackboard entity’s component value will be left unchanged
     -   Error On Conflict – If a component is shared by both entities, an exception will be thrown